-- 10. Define Quasi-Contract.
-Explain the rationale given by the Courts justifying the Quasi Contractual obligation in various cases.
-(10 Marks) - 11.
-A, a singer, enters into a contract with B, the manager of a theater, to sing at his theater two nights on every week during the next two months, and B engages to sing at the rate of hundred rupees for each night.
+- 9. The performance of Contract becomes physically impossible because of the disappearance of the subject matter.
+But the principle is not confined to physical impossibilities It also extends to cases where the performance of the contract is physically possible, but the object the parties had in mind has failed to materialize.
+Analyze the doctrine of frustration of Contract with the help of leading cases.
+(10 Marks) - 10.
+A, a singer , enters into a contract with B, the manager of a theater, to sing at his theater two nights on every week during the next two months, and B engages to ay het at the rate of hundred rupees for each night.
 On the sixth night, A willfully absents herself.
 With the assent of B, A sings on the seventh night.
 Explain the legal position in the instant case.
 Can B after the seventh night put an end to the contract?
-(10 Marks) - 12.
-Mohan goes to a Sharma's watch collection ltd for the purchase of a watch.
-The shop keepers shows a number of watches and consequently Mohan decides to buy a watch worth Rs 5000/-.
-Later on when Mohan comes home, he realizes that the watch is defective in nature and one of its hands does not work.
+(10 Marks)